 For assessment purposes, you are required to tweet a minimum of 5 times between each class meeting.
 Tweets should be (1) relevant, (2) substantive, and (3) respectful.

-By relevant, I mean that it your tweet is clearly connected to some aspect of business ethics.
+By relevant, I mean that it your tweet is clearly connected to some aspect of leadership, ethics, or this course.